 I was born in Cleburne, Texas, just south of Fort Worth.
 I graduated from Boswell High School in Fort Worth, Texas in 1993.
 I have my Bachelors degree from Tarleton State University in Stephenville and a Masters degree from Texas A & M Corpus Christi.
 I have a lovely wife, a handsome adult son and an adorable daughter who are my absolute pride and joy.

-This will be my 16th year at RFHS.
-I have the best job in the world.
+This will be my 17th year at RFHS, and I have the best job in the world.
 I LOVE school.
-I love the sights and sounds, and even the smell of school.
-It is an exciting place where ideas are born and explored and young people begin their metamorphosis into adulthood.
+It is an exciting place where ideas are born and explored.
 There is nothing better than helping young people to understand themselves and realize their gifts.
-The best part of my job is getting to know and respect my students as individuals.

 It is my goal to see all student reach their fullest potential and experience success in English-Language Arts class, and in life.

-Art, Music, Nintendo, X-box, Really Good Food, Television (I know it's bad for you), Movies, Reading, Writing, Theater, Geocaching, Pinball...
+Art, Music, Nintendo, X-box, Synthesizers, Really Good Food, Television (I know it's bad for you), Movies, Reading, Writing, Growing my own vegetables, Theater, Geocaching, Pinball...

 I've read more great literature than I can possibly recall.
 The list of books titles I can remember is about 8 times this size.
 Here is the short version of a list of books I would recommend, in no particular order.
 I am an avid reader and would be thrilled to help you find something that you will love to read.